KyleMSJ/Projeto_v1/README.md

 - Caio Marcelo da Silva de Jesus, A.K.A @KyleMSJ
 - Filipe Gomes Cruvinel,
-- Leonardo Vinicius Martins Cunha,
+- Leonardo Vinicius Martins Cunha, A.K.A @leoklein56
 - Vitória Elisa Fernandes, A.K.A @Vihelisa
 - Vitório Serafini Bergamin, A.K.A @vitoriosb